 1.9 Safe Disposal of Waste (including sharps)

-undefinedScottish Health Technical Note (SHTN) 3: NHSScotland Waste Management Guidance contains the regulatory waste management guidance for NHSScotland including waste classification, segregation, storage, packaging, transport, treatment and disposal.
+undefinedScottish Health Technical Note (SHTN)03-01: NHSScotland Waste Management Guidance contains the regulatory waste management guidance for NHSScotland health and care services including waste classification, categorisation, segregation, storage, packaging, transport, treatment and disposal.

 The Health and Safety (Sharp Instruments in Healthcare) Regulations 2013 outline the regulatory requirements for employers and contractors in the healthcare sector in relation to the safe disposal of sharps.